jtcovey/soccer_master/README.md

 In either environment you can either provide a file to be read as argument to the above command or use a pipe to feed input to the executable. if no argument or pipe is provided, the app will await standard input.

+In addition, once you have Go, you can always run the program in the development way by simply executing the command `go run .`

 ### Testing
 To test you will first need Go installed on your machine, see the Building instructions above.